 Conduct outreach, accept and verify Applications, determine Household eligibility, pay Benefits, coordinate with MaineHousing on denials and requests for Informal Review and Fair Hearing, use MaineHousing’s database software and equipment, address emergencies, cost effectively administer and operate the Programs, prioritize Eligible Households where required, coordinate services between Programs, submit production schedules, work plans, budgets, monthly status reports, and billing information to MaineHousing, use forms provided by MaineHousing, make reasonable accommodations upon request for a Person with a Disability, follow procurement requirements as may be required by 45 C.F.R. §§ 75.327 – 75.335 and 45 C.F.R. §§ 75.316-753.23, and inform

-Applicants of their rights to request an Informal Review and Fair Hearing;
+Primary Applicants of their rights to request an Informal Review and Fair Hearing;

 Maintain comprehensive, accurate and separate documentation, payroll reports, financial statements, and other records in connection with its administration of the Programs including at a minimum, the amount and disposition of the Programs' funds received by the Subgrantee and the total cost necessary to administer the Programs and provide MaineHousing with copies of any such records as requested and maintain such records for a minimum of three (3) years from the end of the relevant contract period or a longer period as prescribed by MaineHousing.
 In cases of litigation, other claims, audits, or other disputes the Subgrantee will retain all relevant records for at least one (1) year after the final disposition thereof;